Israel at the World Baseball Classic: 2017 qualifier results

-Israel, Pakistan, Brazil, and Great Britain played a modified double-elimination format."Israel Beats Brazil, Advances to Final of World Baseball Classic Qualifier", Haaretz Israel's schedule was set in a way that they would play the afternoon game on Friday, under any circumstances, in order to avoid the need to play on Shabbat, and the Saturday night game, should Israel need to play, would start after Shabbat was over.
+Israel, Pakistan, Brazil, and Great Britain played a modified double-elimination format.
+Israel's schedule was set in a way that they would play the afternoon game on Friday, under any circumstances, in order to avoid the need to play on Shabbat, and the Saturday night game, should Israel need to play, would start after Shabbat was over.

-Israel beat Great Britain 5-2 in Game One, with RBIs from pinch-hitter/DH Ike Davis and third baseman Cody Decker.Gameday | World Baseball Classic, worldbaseballclassic.com In addition, left fielder Rhett Wiseman singled and scored, right fielder Zach Borenstein had an RBI single, and catcher Ryan Lavarnway had three hits.
+Israel beat Great Britain 5–2 in Game One, with RBIs from pinch-hitter/DH Ike Davis and third baseman Cody Decker.
+In addition, left fielder Rhett Wiseman singled and scored, right fielder Zach Borenstein had an RBI single, and catcher Ryan Lavarnway had three hits.
 Jason Marquis started and was removed after throwing 41 pitches in order to allow him to return later in the qualifiers.
 (WBC rules require four days rest after throwing at least 50 pitches.)
 Josh Zeid struck out six hitters in 3-2/3 innings of relief, and Craig Breslow got the win.
 Decker said: “I never played on a team with more than three Jews since Little League in Santa Monica.”

-Israel beat Brazil 1-0 in Game Two, with Decker driving in DH Nate Freiman for the only run of the game.
+Israel beat Brazil 1–0 in Game Two, with Decker driving in DH Nate Freiman for the only run of the game.
 Freiman and shortstop Scott Burcham got the team's other hits.
 Corey Baker started and gave up one hit in five innings and was pulled after throwing 83 pitches, two fewer than the qualifying round’s single-game limit.
 Ryan Sherriff, Jared Lakind, and Jeremy Bleich pitched in relief, and Brad Goldberg picked up his second save.

-Israel defeated Great Britain in the finals 9-1 on September 25, 2016.
+Israel defeated Great Britain in the finals 9–1 on September 25, 2016.
 Starter Jason Marquis struck out five batters while pitching four perfect innings, and Josh Zeid pitched three shutout innings and was credited with the win.
 The pitching duo did not allow a hit through their 7 innings of play.
 Center fielder Blake Gailen broke the scoreless tie in the fifth inning with a two-run home run.
 Ryan Lavarnway and Cody Decker also homered for Israel.